Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-earth-day.html.markdown

 ### Tessa

-Olio is a business, not a charity, and we generate revenues thanks to our Food Waste Heroes Programme.
-This is a service that we provide to businesses such as supermarkets, quick service restaurants and corporate canteens, that enables them to have a zero food waste location.
+We generate revenues thanks to our Food Waste Heroes Programme.
 We recruit and train volunteers online from the community, and they can then claim a collection slot at a local business.

 So, for example with Tesco, our food waste heroes go to the Tesco store, pick up all their unsold food, take it home, add it to the app and within minutes neighbours request it and pop around and pick it up.